grantmacken/glider/README.md

 The proxy-conf, letsencrypt and static-assets volumes can be seen as **deployment artefacts**.
-These volumes contain files, which when exported an a tar archive can be imported to volumes on our remote depoloyment host.
+These volumes contain files, which when exported an a tar archive can be imported to volumes on our remote deployment host.

 The xqerl-code and xqerl-database are volumes which allow us to persist xqerl application state across host reboots or stoping and and restarting the xqerl application running in the container.